-Back-up Method of Starting: Your IA key uses a radio frequency signal to communicate with your vehicle and authorize your vehicle to start when you press the START/STOP button and apply the brake pedal.
-If excessive radio frequency interference is present in the area, or if the battery in your IA key is low, it may be necessary to start your car by inserting the IA key in the back-up slot, located in your center console utility compartment.
+Back-up Method of Starting: Your IA key uses a radio frequency signal the back-up slot, located in your center console utility compartment.
 Insert the IA key into the slot with buttons facing out and with key ring up.
 After inserting the IA key into the back-up slot, use the START/STOP button and brake pedal to start your vehicle as usual.
 The vehicle should respond normally as long as the IA key is in the back-up slot in the center console utility compartment.
 Once the vehicle is started, the IA key can be removed from the back-up slot, if desired.